 If you’re likely to leave your Facebook or Twitter account dormant for the duration of your two-week break or you’re going through a busy spell, having a good bank of content scheduled to go out whilst you’re not even there is a great way to keep cropping up on timelines and gain new followers.

 We recently worked with an international brand, with an audience engaged 24 hours of the day.
 They were only posting content during 9-5 hours (UK time) missing out on thousands of engaged and active individuals from other parts of the globe.
 It is a shame that the ability to contact someone on the other side of the planet is not inhibited by the technology, but the inability to post content whilst you’re asleep!
 Furthermore, scheduling is perfect if you only have 2 hours per week to manage your whole online presence.
 Being able to provide your community with consistency is the key to creating a trustworthy and engaging account.

 Here’s a great element of the tool:

 Identify members of your target audience.
 You should have a set of specific social media goals and if these involve engaging with individual accounts, especially over Twitter, you’re going to need to set up a series of relevant keyword searches.
 Hootsuite will provide you with a stream of tweets that contain your keyword or phrase within your specified location.
 This means you can identify members of your target audience easily and get in touch with them.
-Of course, you can run these searches manually on Twitter but it is very time consuming and you’ll simply not end up doing them, especially if you’re searching 5 key phrases.
+Of course, you can run these searches manually on Twitter but it is very time consuming and you’ll simply not end up doing them, especially if you’re searching five key phrases.